 The Corporation's general bond resolution requires that one or more capital reserve accounts be established and funded in an amount equal, on an amortized cost basis, to the maximum annual amount on Senior Lien Bonds and half the maximum annual amount on Subordinate Lien Bonds of principal, sinking fund installments or redemption price of, and interest on, all bonds outstanding or on any related reimbursement obligations, coming due during the then current or any succeeding fiscal year.
 The Corporation may also fund a capital reserve account with a surety bond or other similar instrument.
+The

-The Corporation has established two separate capital reserve accounts to support bonds based upon the priority of their lien against funds of the Corporation-bonds holding a first lien (Senior Lien) and bonds holding a subordinate lien (Subordinate Lien).
-At March 31, 2009, the Senior Lien Capital Reserve Account requirement was met by a surety bond of \$170 million, expiring on April 1, 2021 and investments with an amortized cost of \$193.8 million and a fair value of \$196.8 million.
-At March 31, 2009, the Subordinate Lien Capital Reserve Account requirement was met with investments with an amortized cost of \$50 million and a fair requirement was met with investments of both the Senior Lien and Subordinate Lien Capital Reserve Accounts are reported as a part of cash and investments in the Debt Service Fund with a corresponding reservation of fund balance.
+Corporation has established two separate capital reserve accounts to support bonds based upon the priority of their lien against funds of the Corporation-bonds holding a first lien (Senior Lien) and bonds holding a subordinate lien (Subordinate Lien).
+At March 31, 2010, the Senior Lien Capital Reserve Account requirement was met by a surety bond of \$170 million, expiring on April 1, 2021 and investments with an amortized cost of \$179.8 million and a fair market value of \$181.4 million.
+At March 31, 2010, the Subordinate Lien Capital Reserve Account requirement was met with investments with an amortized cost of \$51.6 million and a fair market value of \$51.7 million.
+The investments of both the Senior Lien and Subordinate Lien Capital Reserve Accounts are reported as a part of cash and investments in the Debt Service Fund with a corresponding reservation of fund balance.

 The Corporation has entered into interest rate exchange agreements (swap agreements), as disclosed under Note 4 "Interest Rate Exchange Agreements".
-The effect of these swap agreements is to provide for a synthetic fixed rate of interest on \$1.21 billion of the Corporation's \$1.97 billion in bonds that were issued as variable rate bonds in 2003 and 2008.
+The effect of these swap agreements is to provide for a synthetic fixed rate of interest on \$913.6 million of the Corporation's \$1.643 billion in bonds that were issued as variable rate bonds in 2003 and 2008.